 Only four leases now remain, and the tribe, represented by Earthjustice, is bringing the case to the Interior Board of Indian Appeals, a federal review body.
 At the same time, Earthjustice’s challenge against the Bureau of Land Management’s drilling permit approvals is moving forward in district court.
-Earthjustice expects to brief the merits of this challenge over the summer.
+Earthjustice will brief the merits of this challenge over the summer.
 [Editor's note 2/6/2020: We are still waiting on decisions from both the appeals board and the court.]

 Echo-Hawk is hopeful that the remaining leases will also be nixed, even in an administration that is clearly “no friend of native people, much less the environment we live in.”

 “It’s a dicey environment to litigate in,” says Echo-Hawk.
 “But when your back’s to the wall, sometimes you gotta take a stand.”

 Thank you for your feedback.
 Please consider sharing this story with your friends: